donkirkby/live-py-plugin/CONTRIBUTING.md

 ## PyCharm Development
 There are two levels of PyCharm development.
-It's probably best to start with the Python code that runs in all versions of the Live Coding in Python project.
+It's probably best to start with the [Python code] that runs in all versions of the Live Coding in Python project as well as the [Python tests].
 The second level is to work on the Java code of the PyCharm extension.
 For either level, you'll need IntelliJ [IDEA], and follow the [plugin development guidelines][idea-dev].
 You'll also need the